GoogleCloudPlatform/sap-deployment-automation/README.md

   * [WebDisp](./docs/stacks/web-dispatcher.md)

+# Prerequisites

+## Installation Media

+[SAP installation media](./docs/install-media.md) must be stored in a bucket according to the provided instructions.

+## Cloud NAT

+Machines need outbound internet access to download packages and register for licensing.
+Typically this is done by creating a [Cloud Nat](https://cloud.google.com/nat/docs/overview) instance in each region where machines are located.

+Note, although it is possible to deploy SAP without outbound internet access, it requires additional work and the creation of custom [images](https://cloud.google.com/compute/docs/images).

+## Service Account

+A service account must be created with credentials that enable downloading files from the storage bucket where installation media is located.
+Machines that are clustered with [Pacemaker](https://wiki.clusterlabs.org/wiki/Pacemaker) also need credentials to access compute APIs for [STONITH](https://clusterlabs.org/pacemaker/doc/crm_fencing.html) to work.
+Clustered machines include HANA HA primary and secondary, ASCS, and ERS.

+The name of the service account must be passed as a variable and it is attached to the machines automatically when they are created.

+## Firewall

+The firewall must enable traffic between machines and load balancers as required.
+For example, PAS and AAS machines need access to the HANA load balancer if you are running HA, or to the HANA machine directly if not running HA.
+Clustered machines will need access to each other for pacemaker to work.

+The firewall rules need to be created beforehand, but can be controlled using tags that are configurable through the variables `sap_hana_network_tags` and `sap_nw_network_tags`.
+Machines will be created with the tags defined in these variables.

+## SAP-Prerequisites Stack

+To enable getting started quickly, a stack `SAP-Prerequisites` is provided that creates a service account `sap-common-sa` and open firewall rules for machines tagged `sap-allow-all`.
+The other stacks in this repository default to using that service account and network tag.
+The playbook in the `SAP-Prerequisites` stack only needs to be run one time before building any other stack.

 # Quickstart

 The fastest way to start is to use Ansible and Terraform together to build a full stack.